Subchapter F. RESPIRATORY CARE PRACTITIONERS

 Continuing education hour—Fifty minutes of continuing education.

-NBRC—The National Board for Respiratory Care, the agency recognized by the Board to credential respiratory care practitioners.
+NBRC—The National Board for Respiratory Care, the agency recognized by the Board to credential respiratory therapists.

-Respiratory care practitioner—A person who has been certified in accordance with the act and this subchapter.
+Respiratory therapist—A person who has been licensed in accordance with the act and this subchapter.

 Source